stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_view/30_data_dialog.md

  - It only allows Accept (``Ok`` button) and Reject (``Cancel`` button) operations, not Apply
  - It does not need to synchronize with the application state while visible.

-Testability of the Data Dialog itself is potentially complex due to its synchronous nature.
-Client code however can replace Data Dialog with a mock honoring the same interface, resulting in easier testability of this part of the application.

 Data Dialog is different from Local Model.
 A Local Model is a real Model that is connected to the View through notification, but has simply been copied to preserve its initial state if changes are reverted.
-Data dialog, on the other hand, is simply a View with an API to accept data to populate its widgets, or retrieve their content in a trivial representation.
+Data Dialog, on the other hand, is simply a View with an API to populate or retrieve information from its widgets in a trivial representation.

 ### Design